MSx Student

 You got Starcom’s mojo back.
 So why leave to join Disney?

 It was a great run, but I was looking for my next challenge.
 I was on cruise control at that point.
 And there was a big shift happening towards digital media consumption, which raised the challenge of how to measure the success of advertising when consumer attention is fragmenting across different screens.
-And Disney was putting together a crack team from various functions to take a shot at this very problem.
+Disney was putting together a crack team from various functions to take a shot at this very problem.
 That’s why I made the shift.

 While you were there, the company won the streaming rights to Indian Premier League cricket.
 How did you capitalize on that opportunity?

 One problem we faced was how to demonstrate the value of advertising.
 Indian cricket commands high rates and vast audiences, but the measurement system does not do it justice.
 I worked on a project using computer vision technology, which tracks the movements of the eye, to offer insight into precisely what a viewer is focusing on during a cricket match.
 We set up an opt-in consumer panel with our partner TVision.
-A webcam and eye-tracking software was bolted onto their TV so we could see what part of the screen viewers focused on, whether the volume was muted and if they looked at other devices.
+A webcam and eye-tracking software were bolted onto their TV so we could see what part of the screen viewers focused on, whether the volume was muted, and if they looked at other devices.
 The data showed that cricket got significantly more real attention compared to other kinds of programming.
 This became a very important narrative for us to sell advertising slots at a premium in the market.

 You’ve made media your life’s work.
 Where does that passion come from?

 I was fascinated with advertising when I was in college.
 I used to like writing copy; I wanted to work in a creative job, but I was studying statistics.
 One day, [media agency] Leo Burnett came to my campus for a recruitment drive.
 I told them I wanted to be a copywriter, but they said I was more qualified to work on the quantitative side and offered me a shot at that.
 Once there, I really started to like the media business.
-It’s a very dynamic field, you have to hustle to make things happen, manage client relationships, and douse fires, with a very eclectic set of people.
+It’s a very dynamic field; you have to hustle to make things happen, manage client relationships, and douse fires, with a very eclectic set of people.
 I really enjoyed being in that kind of stimulating crowd.

 How do you see the industry changing?